-Sintana's capital management objectives, policies and processes have remained unchanged during the year ended December 31, 2015.
+Sintana's capital management objectives, policies and processes have remained unchanged during the year ended December 31, 2016.
 The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than Policy 2.5 of the TSXV which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-As of December 31, 2015, the Company was compliant with Policy 2.5.
+As of December 31, 2016, the Company is not compliant with Policy 2.5.
+The impact of this violation is not known and is ultimately dependent on the discretion of the TSXV.